frederic-perez/AmE-dictionary/data/dictionary.md

 __takeout__ _Maybe you have Chinese takeout the night before Thanksgiving._
 __taking roll__ _The teacher spent 10 min of class taking roll._
 __talc__ _n_ :two::hammer: _An Alabama woman blamed the talk in baby powder._
-__talcum powder__ :two::hammer: _Talcum powder is made from talc, which absorbs moisture well and helps cut down on friction._ _Talcum powder used in care products has been asbestos-free since the 1970s._
+__talcum powder__ _n_ :two::hammer: _Talcum powder is made from talc, which absorbs moisture well and helps cut down on friction._ _Talcum powder used in care products has been asbestos-free since the 1970s._
 __talent__ _A specific set of talents._
 __talk back__ _idiom_
 __talk down to__ _phr v_ :two: To talk to someone as if they are not as clever or important as you are.